threefoldtech/info_grid/src/documentation/system_administrators/advanced/quantum_safe_storage/quantum_safe_storage_deploy.md

 ### Deploy Data Zdbs

 This process is very similar to the deployment of the metadata backends, with a few small changes to the scripts.
+We use the variable `BACKEND_SIZE` we defined above and `seq` mode this time.

 To deploy: